-The Committee has adopted working instructions which governs the work in the Committee.
-The Committee should hold meetings as often as necessary to fulfill its duties.
-However, the Committee should hold at least one meeting annually.
-The Committee met one time in 2014.
+The Committee has adopted working instructions that govern its work.
+The Nomination Committee should hold meetings as often as necessary to fulfill its duties.
+However, the Nomination Committee should hold at least one meeting annually.
+The Nomination Committee met once in 2015.